Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Comparison Tests

-The fourth panel in the top row, shows the quaquaversal tiling configuration, which shows very strong clustering of particles, and thus deviations from the ideal values.
+The fourth panel in the top row shows the quaquaversal tiling configuration, which demonstrates very strong clustering of particles and corresponding deviations from the ideal values.
 Even with 128 neighbors, density fluctuations on the order of $5\%$ are found throughout the simulation volume.
 In addition, these deviations are strongly spatially correlated, which makes numerical artifacts likely.
 This reason alone is grounds enough not to use quaquaversal tiling for SPH setups.
-This effect has also recently been pointed out by \citet{WhiteNbodyIC}, who found that the quaquaversal tiling setup in cosmological situations leads to a spurious amount of small halos and clumping.
-In fact, the only setup method that produces stronger density fluctuations is by placing all particles randomly (top right panel) throughout the simulation domain.
+This effect has also recently been pointed out by \citet{WhiteNbodyIC}, who found that using quaquaversal tiling to initialize cosmological situations leads to an excessive amount of small halos and clumping.
+In fact, the only setup method that produces stronger density fluctuations is placement of particles randomly throughout the simulation domain (top right panel).

-The first panel in the lower row on the other hand shows the interpolation accuracy of a much better setup method, the shell setup.
-Note that the center in the shell setup method has to be treated specially to produce a uniform density for the inner shell.
-To achieve a uniform distribution, the inner shell would need as little as 16 particles distributed uniformly across the sphere, at which point the premise of considering this configuration to be a shell is no longer appropriate.
-Otherwise, with more particles on the innermost shell, the setup is bound to have a hole in the center.
-While in principle this hole could be filled by placing a lattice or glass structure inside the inner shell, this would likely produce artifacts at the boundaries and is thus undesirable as well.
-However, this method has so far never been used for such a situation, but is usually input for supernovae simulation, which have a special boundary condition at the center.
-Thus, we restrict our interpolation analysis in this case to an off-center location, with the center being located to the left of the shown image.
-Note how you can pick out individual shells in the noise.
+The first panel in the lower row shows the interpolation accuracy of the shell setup, at an off-center location.
+This setup has most often been used for simulations with an inner boundary inside the innermost shell of particles, which excludes that central volume from the simulation domain.
+(In a simulation that extends all the way to $r=0$, interpolation accuracy inside the innermost shell will be poor without special treatment.
+Options include placing a small lattice configuration, a gravitational glass configuration, or a single particle inside the innermost shell; the former two can still produce artifacts near the innermost shell, while the latter works best if the innermost shell radius is about the same as the typical inter-particle separation within the shell.)
+Similar to the lattice configurations, individual shells are visible as low-level noise in the right half of the panel.
 The level of noise in the density interpolation for 128 neighbors is on the order of $1\%$, consistent with findings by \citet{FryerMixing}.
 However, note that the setup is only optimized within one shell, which leads to the noise deviations having a preferred radial direction perpendicular to the shell structures.

 Within one shell, the setup has similar properties to a uniform gravitational glass, shown in the second panel of the bottom row.
 The level of noise for this method is very low, generally on the order of $0.5\%$ at most.
 Also note that the noise is isotropic with no preferred direction, as is true for the underlying particle distribution.
 These desirable properties make the gravitational glass setup a suitable choice for uniform density distributions.